Oocag/oolite-debug-console-flibble-mad-alpha/builder/Linux-README.txt

 It may work on other dists if the requirements are met and using 'nocheck'.

 Short version:

+First, On Debian systems, we can check/install dependencies.

+    ./make.sh debdeps

+Then, make the tarball in fastest mode.

+    ./make.sh onedir

+To install to .local in a home directory:

-    tar -xpzf Linux.tar
+    tar -C $HOME/.local/ -xpzf OoDC-*-linux-installable-onedir.tar.gz
-    cd Linux
-    ./make.sh

-Test:

-    ./OoDC

 If rebuilding for any reason, delete the build directory.

-To install to .local in a home directory:

-    tar -C $HOME/.local/ -xpzf OoDC-*-linux-installable.tar.gz
+    ./make.sh clean

 Detailed info:

-Unpack the Linux.tar.gz in this folder.
-The path relative to the what it's building is important due to symlinks.

-    tar -xpzf Linux.tar.gz

-This will create a directory "Linux", containing:-

-    make.sh install-tree

-make.sh is the script used to make the executable from the python source.
+The script needs to be in the build tree at ./Linux/make.sh

+It expects to be executed in that directory.

-If run in the Linux directory as
+If run as:_

+    ./make.sh debdeps

+To build onedir version, which runs the fastest.

-    ./make.sh
+    ./make.sh onedir

-The script will initially run apt install for packages it depends on.

-    apt install python3-tk python3-pip python3-venv binutils

-For most users, this will involve a prompt to authenticate.

-After the first run (or if you know the packages are already installed), this step can be skipped by running the script with nocheck as an arg1:
+To build onefile version, which runs the slowest, but is arguably tidier.

-    ./make.sh nocheck
+    ./make.sh onefile

+Other args, clean (remove build dir), dist, build both onefile and onedir.

-Any other arg1 will be used as the output name for the tarball.
+Any arg2 will be used as the base name for the tarball.
 Take care!

-Either way, it will go on to:
+In either of the build modes, it will:
     Create a "build" directory.
     Create a python3 venv in it.
     Activate the venv.
     Use pip inside the venv to install python dependencies and pyinstaller.
     Compile an executable of the project.
-    Move the executable into the current (Linux) directory for quick testing.
     Make an installable tarball.

-install-tree
-    A directory structure used to make installer tarballs.
-    Contains icon, .desktop file, and a symlink to the executable that gets made by make.sh. this will be dereferenced by tar when the installable tarball gets made.